research-ag/vector/README.md

 The package is published on [MOPS](https://mops.one/vector) and [GitHub](https://github.com/research-ag/vector).
 Please refer to the README on GitHub where it renders properly with formulas and tables.

-The API documentation can be found here: https://mops.one/vector/docs
+The API documentation can be found [here](https://mops.one/vector/docs/lib) on Mops.

 For updates, help, questions, feedback and other requests related to this package join us on: